python/cpython/Doc/library/xmlrpc.client.rst

    XML; the default behaviour is for ``None`` to raise a :exc:`TypeError`.
 This is a commonly-used extension to the XML-RPC specification, but isn't supported by all clients and servers; see http://ontosys.com/xml-rpc/extensions.php for a description.
-The *use_datetime* flag can be used to cause date/time values to be presented as :class:`datetime.datetime` objects; this is false by default.
+The *use_builtin_types* flag can be used to cause date/time values to be presented as :class:`datetime.datetime` objects and binary data to be presented as :class:`bytes` objects; this flag is false by default.
-   :class:`datetime.datetime` objects may be passed to calls.
+   :class:`datetime.datetime` and :class:`bytes` objects may be passed to calls.

+   The obsolete *use_datetime* flag is similar to *use_builtin_types* but it applies only to date/time values.

    Both the HTTP and HTTPS transports support the URL syntax extension for HTTP Basic Authentication: ``http://user:pass@host:port/path``.
 The  ``user:pass``